Frequently Asked Questions

 I recycle plastic.
 Isn’t that enough?

 Recycling is not the solution to the global plastic crisis.
 First and foremost, we are not recycling as much as we should be.
 From the 1950s until 2018, only 9% of plastic waste was ever recycled (79% went to landfill or ended up in the environment and 12% was incinerated).
-As plastic gets recycled, it degrades and reduces in quality over time.
-This is called downcycling, and as a result, even if manufacturers make new products from recycled plastic (very few do), new plastic will always need to be created.
-Aside from this, many items, especially single-use items – such as plastic straws, toothbrushes, and coffee stirrers – cannot be recycled to begin with, either due to their size or because they are made of more than one material, such as paper cups and chip bags.
+Recycling of plastic is costly and as plastic gets recycled, it degrades and reduces in quality over time – this is called downcycling, and as a result, even if manufacturers make new products from recycled plastic (very few do), new plastic will always need to be created.
 Even if we start to reach recycling targets, we still produce far more plastic than can ever be recycled.
-Half of all the plastic made since 1950 was made in the last 13 years.

 I read that by 2050, there will be more plastic in the ocean than fish.
 Is this true?